aspose-psd/Aspose.PSD-Products/psd/en/_index.md

 Simple widget to reduce size of PSD Files using undocumented features of PSD Format for compresssion
 {{< /blocks/products/pf/product >}}

+{{< blocks/products/pf/built-in-app-card pfName="Aspose.PSD" title="Multiformat IFrame Compression" symbol="RS" productLink="compress/" >}}
+Simple widget to reduce size of file of any format.
+For the PSD compressing is better to use other app.
+{{< /blocks/products/pf/product >}}

 {{< blocks/products/pf/built-in-app-card pfName="Aspose.PSD" title="View" symbol="V" productLink="view/" >}}
 Simple widget to view PSD, PSB and AI Files
 {{< /blocks/products/pf/product >}}